Renset/macai/README.md

 Install macai cask with homebrew:
 `brew install --cask macai`

-### Build from source
-Checkout main branch and open project in Xcode 14.3 or later

-### iCloud Sync (Forks / Custom Builds)
-If you want iCloud Sync to work in a fork or custom build, you must use your own CloudKit container.

-1. Create a CloudKit container in your Apple Developer account.
-2. Enable the iCloud capability for the macai target in Xcode, and add your container.
-3. Update the `CloudKitContainerIdentifier` value in `macai/Info.plist` to your container ID.
-4. Ensure your app’s bundle identifier matches the one you registered for the container.

-If `CloudKitContainerIdentifier` is missing, the app falls back to the default container.

 ## Contributions
 Contributions are welcome.
 Take a look at [Issues page](https://github.com/Renset/macai/issues) to see already added features/bugs before creating new one.